TheFirstFen/lnu/y3/code/2dt902/labs/lab2/README.md

 * **Source**: Malicious actor(s).
 * **Stimulus**: X amount of requests per second, overloading the system (X >= 1000).
-* **Artifact**: Web server & network bandwidth.
+* **Artifact**: Servers & traffic controller.
 * **Environment**: The system is operational but slow (under a (D)DoS attack).
 * **Response**: System detects abnormal traffic pattern, limits requests, diverts the abnormal traffic to backup server.
-* **Response Measure**: System maintains availablity for regular users by limiting the abnormal traffic to 5% of the systemsm resources, logs attack and notifies security and administrators immediately.
+* **Response Measure**: System maintains availablity for regular users by limiting the abnormal traffic to 5% of the systems resources, logs attack and notifies security and administrators immediately.

 ## Uppgift 3.
 (WiP!!)